Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights

-UPDATE Feb 2023: By the way, I have now a scale conversion tool on the homepage of my website, but also below.
+By the way, I now have a free scale conversion tool on my website!

 This will help you figure out the measurements from one scale to any other scale, in cms, but also inches!
 Handy no?

-But let’s dive into the topic of the difference between dollhouse miniatures 1:12 scale and 1:24 scale and others.
+But let’s now dive straight into the topic of the difference between dollhouse scales 1:12 scale and 1:24 scale and many others.

 Re-Ment, a Japanese company that produces plastic toys, also uses this scale for its miniatures toys.